scikit-learn-contrib/MAPIE/doc/theoretical_description_classification.rst

 =======================

-Three methods for multi-class uncertainty-quantification have been implemented in MAPIE so far :
+Three methods for multi-class uncertainty quantification have been implemented in MAPIE so far :
 LAC (that stands for Least Ambiguous set-valued Classifier) [1], Adaptive Prediction Sets [2, 3] and Top-K [3].
 The difference between these methods is the way the conformity scores are computed.
 The figure below illustrates the three methods implemented in MAPIE: